realodix/hippo/README.md

 # Realodix Hippo

 Hippo is a powerful command-line tool for managing ad-blocker filter lists.
-It is designed to automates repetitive tasks such as merging sources, optimize, and tidy up filter lists effortlessly.
+It automates repetitive tasks such as merging sources, optimizing, and tidying up filter lists effortlessly.
 With a built-in caching system, Hippo skips unchanged files since the last run, resulting in significantly faster processing.

 ## Features

-- **Filter List Compilation:** Seamlessly combine multiple local or remote filter lists into one output file, enriched with customizable metadata.
+- **Filter List Building:** Builds unified outputs from multiple local or remote filter lists into a single file, regenerating metadata and stripping unnecessary lines such as comments.
 - **Rule Sorting:** Sorts filter rules alphabetically for consistent and readable ordering.
 - **Rules Combining:** Merges rules with identical patterns that differ only by domain, reducing duplication and improving efficiency.
 - **Option Sorting:** Sorts filter options (e.g., `$third-party,script,domain=...`) into a standardized and predictable sequence.
 - **Caching:** Caches processed files and re-processes only those that have changed, speeding up subsequent runs.
-- **Configuration:** Easily configure compiler and fixer behaviors via a simple `hippo.yml` file.
+- **Configuration:** Easily configure builder and fixer behaviors via a simple `hippo.yml` file.

 Below are a few examples of transformations applied during optimization.